-Routing Group is a list of Connections and associated with each of them Destination Sets that completely defines how the system will route calls from a particular Customer or Account.
-Distinctive Routing Groups can be only assigned to Accounts and Customers belonging directly to Root Customer.
-Lower level Customers and Accounts inherit Routing Group from their parent Customer.
-By creating multiple routing groups it is possible to provide different level/type of service for different groups of account or customers.
-For example, one can create Premium routing group for subscribers that are ready to pay extra for quality and Regular routing group for everybody else.
+Routing Groups are the Connections and Destinations Sets that completely define how the system will route calls from a particular Customer or Account.
+Distinctive Routing Groups can only be assigned to Accounts and Customers that belong to the Root Customer.
+Lower level Customers and Accounts inherit Routing Groups from their parent Customer.
+By creating multiple routing groups it is possible to provide different levels and types of service for different groups of Accounts or Customers.
+For example, one can create a Premium Routing Group for subscribers that are willing to pay extra for quality and a Regular Routing Group for everybody else.

-Any changes related to Rates, Routes, Destination Sets, Tariffs, DID numbers, DID Charging Groups and Routing Groups may not be applied immediately.
-You need to wait at least for 1 min so that the system can update its internal "cache".
-Sometimes, in case of a heavy bulk update of, for example, multiple destination sets at once, it may be required more than 1 min.
+Changes related to Rates, Routes, Destination Sets, Tariffs, DID numbers, DID Charging Groups and Routing Groups may not be applied immediately after you make them.
+When you make changes, you need to wait at least 1 minute so that the system can update its internal "cache".
+Sometimes, when you perform a "heavy bulk" update of (for example) multiple destination sets, the system may require more than 1 minute.
 Read more...

-The main part of the Routing Group is the Routing Entries list where Connections are associated with Destinations Sets.
+The central element of a Routing Group is the Routing Entries list where Connections are associated with Destinations Sets.

-Apart from associating Connection with a specific Destination Set, Routing Group also sets some other parameters that define routing engine behaviour.
-Particularly Routing Policy.
-It defines in which order the switch will try alternative connections that have matching prefix in the destination set assigned to them.
+Apart from associating a Connection with a specific Destination Set, the Routing Group sets other parameters that define routing engine behavior; particularly, Routing Policy.
+The Routing Policy defines the order that the switch will attempt alternative connections with a matching prefix from the Destination Set assigned to them.

 Available Routing Policies are:

-- Least Cost: connections are tried in the order from lowest cost to highest cost.
-Cost is estimated based on Average Call Duration from the Tariff and price parameters from the matching Route in the Destination Sets.
+- Least Cost: connections are tried in order, from lowest cost to highest cost.
+The cost calculation is based on Average Call Duration together with the Tariff and price parameters from the matching Route in the Destination Sets

-- Route Preference: connections are tried in the reverse order of the Preference parameter values from the matching Route in the Destination Sets.
+- Route Preference: connections are tried in reverse order by Preference parameter value from the matching Route in the Destination Sets

-- Prefix Length: connections with longest marching prefix in associated destination set are tried first.
+- Prefix Length: connections with the longest marching prefix in the associated Destination Set are tried first

-- Routing Entries Order: connections are tried exactly in the order they appear in the Routing Entries list.
-From lowest Order # to highest Order #.
+- Routing Entries Order: connections are tried in the order they appear in the Routing Entries list; essentially, from lowest Order # to highest Order #

-- Weighted distribution: distributes calls statistically based on routing entries weight value.
-For example having entries with weight 1 and 9, 10% of call attempts will go to entry with weight 1 and 90% to entry with weight 9.
-(New feature added in late 2.2).
+- Weighted distribution: distributes calls statistically based on the Routing Entries' Weight Value.
+For example, entries with weights 1 and 9 will be distributed at 10% of call attempts to entry weight 1 and 90% to entry weight 9

-- Media Relay: this parameters defines which media relay should be used when routing calls for that particular Routing Group.
+- Media Relay: this parameters defines which media relay option should be used when routing calls for a particular Routing Group

-- Use Connection: this parameter provides a possibility of setting the registrar (an internal or external SIP server which accepts and stores registrations of devices).
-The [Default] value means internal built-in registrar.
-The [Disabled] value means "do not use registrar".
-In this case the system does not check the called number (CLD) among internal / external registration lists.
+- Use Connection: this parameter provides the ability to set a registrar (an internal or external SIP server which accepts and stores the registration of a device).
+The"Default" value is the built-in registrar.
+The "Disabled" value tells the system "do not use registrar."
+When the "Disabled" value is in place, the system does not check the calling number (CLD) inside the internal or external registration lists.
 As a result, the call is always routed according to the Routing Entries list.
-The rest options in the drop-down list are external registrars which are present in the system
+The rest of the options in the drop-down list are external registrars for named Vendor Connections in the system